-I long ago gave up trying to keep my writing between the lines, meaning I have explored a number of genres and occasionally mixed them.
+I long ago gave up trying to corral my writing inside the fencelines, meaning I have explored a number of genres and occasionally interbred them.
 Here is my corpus provisionally arranged.

 After millennia of wandering the earth with little impact, a universal, if inadvertent transition from hunting and gathering to agriculture and pastoralism was complete within a few thousand years.
 Mixed Harvest tells the story of the Sedentary Divide, the most significant event since modern humans emerged.
 Before the Sedentary Divide, humans followed their food; afterward, the human diet had abandoned wild foods by domesticating, and irrevocably changing, plants and animals.
 People remained in one place and kept their food close.
 Agriculture was so successful that religious and social belief systems evolved to enforce its consequences: social inequality, exploitation of resources, constrained gender relations, and increasingly devastating conflict.

 From the publisher: “A large obsidian mirror is found by a Turkish farmer on top of a mound.
 How did it get there?
 What does it mean, for then and now?
 In this teaching novel by writer Rob Swigart, the story toggles back and forth between the story of a Neolithic village– and the changing fortunes of the family who find this wondrous tool– and a tale of modern archaeologists whose excavated finds stir journalists, governments, and goddess worshippers alike.
 In doing so, Swigart’s novel provides both a basic reconstruction of Neolithic lifeways and a primer of contemporary archaeological politics and practice.
 For students in introductory archaeology classes, courses on the Neolithic, or on ethical issues, Stone Mirror will be a fun, informative introduction both to archaeology and to the people archaeologists study.”